Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Spatial Localization and the Proof of Well-Posedness

 \section{Spatial Localization and the Proof of Well-Posedness}

-Throughout this section we continue to assume, without explicit mention, that the Standing Assumption holds.
-In Section \ref{subs-pfwp} we introduce the notions of spatial localization and consistent spatial localization (see Definitions \ref{WP:locunif} and \ref{WP:loccons}) and in Section \ref{subs-wellposed1} show that the SDE \eqref{mod:infpart} is strongly well-posed for any marked graph that ``spatially localizes'' the IPS.
+Throughout this section, we assume, sometimes without explicit mention, that we are given a family of regular local jump rates ${\bf \bar{\rate}}$ and that for any graph $G$, the jump rates ${\bf \rate}^G$ satisfy the standing assumption, that is, are given in terms of the local jump rates ${\bar{\rate}}$ via \eqref{eq:standing}.
+In Section \ref{subs-pfwp}, we introduce the notions of spatial localization and consistent spatial localization (see Definitions \ref{WP:locunif} and \ref{WP:loccons}) and in Section \ref{subs-wellposed1} show that the SDE \eqref{mod:infpart} is strongly well-posed for any marked graph that ``spatially localizes'' the IPS.
 In Section \ref{perc:findis}, we define the class of finitely dissociable graphs and provide examples of graphs in this class.
-In Section \ref{perc:pfwp} we show that sequences of such graphs consistently spatially localize the SDE \eqref{mod:infpart}.
+In Section \ref{perc:pfwp}, we show that sequences of such graphs consistently spatially localize the SDE \eqref{mod:infpart}.